yash-srivastava19/yash-srivastava19.github.io/index.md

 ## Projects 🧰
 Here I'll pin some of my favorite projects, more on the research 👨‍🔬 side(Feel free to critique me on this(and try to contribute if possible :) ) :

-  - [**YeetCode**](https://github.com/yash-srivastava19/yeetcode) : YeetCode is a sassy version of Python made for all GenZ people.
-The aim is to create a new programming language which is bussin'.

   - [**Nexus Theory**](https://github.com/yash-srivastava19/nexus-theory) : Can we really trust our humaness for the messages that we send into the cosmos?
 Nexus theory is a gamified version to understand machine learning interpretability using Large Language Models.